cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 Park in Idaho.
 Two simulated astronauts are behind me](./basalt-idaho.jpg)

 _Me at the foot of a lava flow at Craters of the Moon National Park as part of BASALT in 2016.
-Two simulated astronauts are behind me._
+Behind me, a simulated astronaut (with the antennas) looks for scientific samples while the other hiker simulates the kind of tool and sample storage support you would get from a rover._

 There were sleepless nights and frantic rushes to test and deploy software.
 Each field deployment was an opportunity to demonstrate some unique value or test